Setup 802.1X Authentication on Arch Linux

 WPA-Supplicant for 802.1X Authentication

-.
-To begin, you need to test our protocol configuration and user credentials by manually running wpa_supplicant
+On Arch Linux, 802.1X authentication is handled by wpa_supplicant.
+To begin, you need to test your protocol configuration and user credentials by manually running wpa_supplicant.
+If you haven’t installed it yet, use the following command:

 pacman -S wpa_supplicant

-After installing, you can create a configuration file at /etc/wpa_supplicant.conf
+After installing, you can create a configuration file at /etc/wpa_supplicant.conf with the following content:

 ctrl_interface=/run/wpa_supplicant